mikecao/sparrow/README.md

     $db->using('User');

 After setting your object, you can then use the `find` method to populate the object.
-If you pass in an int it will search using the id field.
+If you pass in an int Sparrow will search using the id field.

     $user = $db->find(123);